danielkrupinski/curiumcheat-cuphead/README.md

 # Curium for Cuphead
 Curium is a open source cheat for Cuphead game.
+Tested on Cuphead v.1.0.
 ## Features
 - infinite health
 - more coming soon...